 Park Maintenance is responsible for maintenance of 6,000 acres of park land, cleaning and repairing 121 playgrounds; preparing 104 baseball/softball fields and 48 soccer/football fields for play; re-netting, repainting and repairing 101 basketball and 86 tennis courts; and cleaning 20 miles of bike trails.
 Park Maintenance also mulches trees and removes invasive plants, and can provide support for special events based on a fee for service.
 Dedicated park maintenance crews will be assigned to reflect priorities for well-maintained playgrounds and athletic fields.
-The General Fund recommendation for Fiscal 2013 is \$8.6 million, which is a decrease of 6.2% from the current service level.
+The General Fund recommendation for Fiscal 2013 is \$8,539,050, a decrease of 7.1% from the current service level.
 The service will shed vehicles and equipment associated with park trash collection and snow removal.
 Trash collection has been moved into the Department of Public Works, and Park Maintenance participation in City-wide snow removal has been reassigned to the Department of Transportation.
-Additionally, Community Aides and inmate crews will be shifted to other funding sources.
+Additionally, Community Aides and inmate crews will be shifted to State funds.
+One Administrative Analyst and one vacant Motor Vehicle Driver position will be abolished for Fiscal 2013.
 Performance targets for Fiscal 2013 include 90% of City playgrounds equipped with functional components, and an operating cost of \$2,750 per playground.

-648. Community Recreation Centers
+648. Community Recreation Centers Recreation and Parks Department

 This service provides for the operation of the City's recreation centers.
 Community Recreation Centers provide 300,000 program experiences for youth in after-school and outof-school programs, with 95% of youth participating in programs for at least three weeks a year.
 The Fiscal 2013 General Fund recommendation is an increase of \$249,796 or 2.4% above the current level of services.
-Based upon the implementation of the City's Recreation Center Task Force recommendations, Recreation Centers will operate in the following fashion: fourteen centers will operate as expanded, model Community Centers; sixteen centers will operate as model Recreation centers; six centers have been designated as "Charter" centers and awarded for third-party operation; five centers may be turned over to Baltimore City Public Schools for operation, and seven centers will operate after-school programming through collaboration of Recreation and Parks and Baltimore City Public Schools.
-Up to eight recreation centers without identified partners could potentially close.
-Model Community and Recreation Centers will meet the Task force standards and recommendations for staffing and resources.
+All 55 centers currently in operation by BCRP will remain open through the summer for summer camps and other activities.
+Based upon the implementation of the City's Recreation Center Task Force recommendations, the 55 Recreation Centers will operate in the following fashion after the summer: thirteen centers will operate as expanded, model Community Centers; sixteen centers will operate as model Recreation centers; five centers have been designated as "Charter" centers and awarded for third-party operation; and six centers will be turned over to Baltimore City Public Schools for operation.
+As many as fourteen centers without identified partners could potentially close.
+BCRP is working with the Family League to provide after-school programming at as many as ten centers, depending on cost and the ability to find suitable vendors.
+In addition, BCRP will open a new community center in Clifton Park and reopen a recreation center in Carroll Park.
+Model Community and Recreation Centers will meet the Task Force standards and recommendations for staffing and resources.
 Capital funding will be used to continue upgrades and expand existing recreation centers into community centers.
-The City will seek partners to continue operations at all centers, and work to convert as many remaining centers as possible to after-school centers.
 An additional \$200,000 is included and recommended to support scholarships for youth participating in recreation centers.

-650. Horticulture
+650. Horticulture Recreation and Parks Department